 Recognizing this context and this opportunity, EDP opened, in 2017, a floating solar photovoltaic power plant at the dam reservoir of Rabagão river in Montalegre and launched, in 2019, the Alqueva Floating Photovoltaic project (waiting for licensing).

-Recognizing this context and this opportunity, EDP has inaugurated a floating photovoltaic solar power plant in the Rabagão river dam in Montalegre.
-A pioneering facility in Europe, this pilot project will test the complementarity between solar and hydroelectric power, as well as the environmental and economic advantages of this new technology.
+A pioneering project at the European level, the floating photovoltaic solar power plant at the Rabagão river basin, in Montalegre, tests the cooperation between solar energy and hydro, as well as the environmental and economic advantages of this new technology.

-EDP has invested €450.000 in the installation of this pilot unit, which will allow us to understand the implications, advantages and disadvantages of installing photovoltaic conversion panels in floating platforms, and of operating them in articulation with hydroelectric facilities.
-The project also intends to prove that this solution has clear environmental benefits for the water body, and that this happens because it reuses existing facilities, thus avoiding the construction of new transport lines.
+EDP has invested 450.000 euros to move forward with the installation of this pilot unit, which will help in assessing the implications, advantages and disadvantages of the installation on floating platforms of the photovoltaic conversion panels and their exploitation together with the hydroelectric production.
+It is also intended to prove that this solution has clear environmental benefits in the water body, and because it reuses existing installations, avoiding the construction of new transport lines.

 The Alto Rabagão reservoir was chosen because of the space and adverse climate conditions which allow it to test the technology in extreme conditions.
 It also has a deep valley with rocky soil and significant variations of dimensions, which provided an opportunity to test the mooring solutions.

 The Alqueva Floating Photovoltaic project (waiting for licensing) previews the integration of solar panels in the Alqueva Hydroelectric Power Ecosystem, a pumping hydro power plant, which is one of the largest energy storage systems in the country.
 The pumping system allows the use of wind and solar power, during periods of lower consumption, to pump water from the reservoir and reuse it to produce new hydroelectric power.